 George Bush jnr (1946 – ) US President 2000-2008.
 President during the 9/11 terrorist attacks, he subsequently led a US invasion of Iraq.

 Donald Trump (1946 – ) US business magnate, investor, television personality and 45th president of the US.

 Al Gore (1948 – ) – US presidential candidate and environmental campaigner.
-He narrowly lost the 2000 election to George Bush, but concentrated on environmental issues.
-Producing a film ‘An inconvenient truth’ about global warming.
+He narrowly lost the 2000 election to George Bush and afterwards concentrated on environmental issues.
+Gore produced a film ‘An inconvenient truth’ about global warming.

 Paul Krugman (1953 – ) – Nobel Prize winning economist.
 Krugman rose to prominence through his attacks on the politics of George Bush.
 After the financial crisis, he became a prominent advocate of Keynesian economics.

 Oprah Winfrey (1954 – ) US media celebrity.
 Oprah Winfrey launched an influential chat show which became one of the most watched TV shows.
 This led to spin-offs, such as the Oprah book club.

 Michael Moore (1954 – ) US film producer and political activist.
 Michael Moore has produced films criticising the inequalities of capitalism and globalisation.
 He has also investigated the US health industry (Sicko) and the American attitude to guns (Bowling for Columbine)

 Bill Gates (1955 – ) American businessman, founder of Microsoft.
 Gates became one of richest men in the world.
 Recently he has concentrated on philanthropic endeavours.